GT-NAGARAJ/Smart-Energy-Meter-Using-AWS/README.md

 2. Create a feature branch.
 3. Submit a pull request with clear descriptions and tests.

-## I also Gave a presentation on this.
+## Delivered a comprehensive presentation on this Project, highlighting key insights and takeaways.

-You can find the presentation files as well in the repo.
+You can find the presentation files in the repo.

 ![unnamed (1)](https://github.com/user-attachments/assets/9c23f807-11f3-4152-bacf-77f6383f84fc)